mrminich/Sven/README.md

-# Sven
+# Sven Project Specs

-smart vending machine
+A smart vending machine located in the back of Mr. Minich's Room 311 classroom.
+Java code executes on an attached Raspberry Pi computer giving it amazing 22nd Century functionality!

 See https://repl.it/@cminich/Java-Sven-version-1

-Due Dates

-By Thursday (end of class) post some or all of your Sven code in your github repo that is devoted to the Sven project.
-By Friday, be ready to submit your next contribution of a teacher's requested TODO or your own update idea.